iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/Simple Papers/2nd Grade 2011-II.md

+---
+title: 1.
+Tomorrow could be a sunny day.
+The word 'sunny' belongs to the class of words called
+tags:
+  - 2nd-grade
+  - movement-study
+  - period-study
+  - previous-papers
+  - questions
+---

 ### 1. Tomorrow could be a sunny day.
 The word 'sunny' belongs to the class of words called
 (1) Adjective
 (2) Adverb